micmejia/bible-dump/NKJV/Judges/Judg 12.md

 He had forty sons and thirty grandsons, who rode on seventy young donkeys.
 He judged Israel eight years.

 ###### 15
-Then Abdon the son of Hillel the Pirathonite died and was buried in Pirathon in the land of Ephraim, in the mountains of the Amalekites. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Judges 12:1 _were summoned_ [^b]: Judges 12:6 Lit. _a flowing stream;_ used as a test of dialect [^c]: Judges 12:6 Lit. _speak so_
+Then Abdon the son of Hillel the Pirathonite died and was buried in Pirathon in the land of Ephraim, in the mountains of the Amalekites.